 6. Enjoy Looking at Amazing Photographs of Squirrels

-Everyone of all ages can enjoy the fantastic gallery of cute photographs of red squirrels by Geert Weggen Photography.
+Here’s a fun squirrel activity for kids and adults of all ages.
+Everyone can enjoy the fantastic gallery of cute photographs of red squirrels by Geert Weggen Photography.
 His award-winning squirrel photographs are published in newspapers, books, calendars, magazines, websites, and television programs and have won the adoration of squirrel friends and foes worldwide.

 One of his squirrel pictures appears below.
-Click HERE to see more of his famous pictures of squirrels and learn how he crafts the tiny sets and props he uses to take photos of his many red squirrel friends.
+Click HERE to see more of his famous pictures of squirrels and learn how he crafts his tiny sets and props to take photos of his many red squirrel friends.

 7. Take Pictures of Squirrels

-In the few years that we observed her, we watched her collect and store nuts, eat our apples, constantly argue with our dog, steal from our bird feeder, and graciously accept the nuts we gave her and bear kits.
+In the few years we spent observing her, we watched her collect and store nuts, eat our apples, constantly argue with our dog, steal from our bird feeder, and graciously accept the nuts we gave her and bear kits.

 Unfortunately, we were not able to catch many photos.
-We have yet to develop the talent to photograph squirrels anywhere near, as well as the famous red squirrel photographs by Geer Weggen, but it sure was fun to try!
+We have yet to develop the talent to photograph squirrels like the famous red squirrel photographs by Geer Weggen, but it sure was fun to try!

 8. Learn How to Draw a Squirrel

-Learning to draw squirrels is a great way to learn more about them.
+Learning to draw squirrels is a fun squirrel activity and a great way to learn more about them.
 We have listed a few excellent “how to draw” resources and fun squirrel art project ideas perfect for kids from toddlers to teens.